Colorado Spousal Maintenance Guidelines

 How does Colorado calculate spousal maintenance?

-Colorado uses advisory guidelines when combined annual adjusted gross income is $240,000 or less.
-The formula is 40% of the parties’ combined monthly adjusted gross income minus the lower earner’s monthly adjusted gross income.
-The result brings the recipient’s total income up to 40% of the combined income.
-For higher-income cases, the court has full discretion.
+When combined annual adjusted gross income is $240,000 or less, Colorado uses an advisory formula: 40% of the parties’ combined monthly adjusted gross income minus the lower earner’s monthly income.
+The result brings the recipient’s total income to 40% of the combined income.
+For example, if the higher earner makes $10,000/month and the lower earner makes $3,000/month (combined $13,000), the guideline amount is $5,200 - $3,000 = $2,200/month.
+For incomes above $240,000, the court has full discretion.

 How long does maintenance last in Colorado?